OBarronCS/seabox/README.md

 -d <directory>
     Directory to mount to /mount/ in the container.
 Defaults to pwd

+--no-dir
+    Do not mount pwd by default

+-v, --volume
+    Add additional mounts with the format 'host_directory:container_directory'.
+    Can be specified multiple times
+    Example: seabox tmp -v /tmp/host_dir:/tmp/container_dir

 -p, --pass-through
     Pass additional arguments to Podman - the string is broken into individual arguments using shell string parsing.
     Example: seabox create -p "--pidfile /tmp/pidfile --cidfile /tmp/cidfile" test

 -r, --root
     Use the root user in the container.
-Typically, seabox matches the host user to an unprivileged user in the container (creating one on entry if it doesn't exist).
+Typically, seabox matches the host user to an unprivileged user in the container, creating one on entry if it doesn't exist.
     Passing this flag skips the initialization of such a user, and uses root instead.

 --no-password, --no-passwd <true/false>
     Skip creation of password for user.
 Defaults to false.

 --install-sudo <true/false>
     Automatically answer "yes" to installing sudo/su on initial entry to container.
     Useful when using base distro images where it is not preinstalled.
     Defaults to prompt to install.

 --passwordless-sudo <true/false>
     Setup passwordless sudo access for user in container.
     Note the security implications - this means software running in the container has passwordless access to root.
 Implies --no-password.
     Defaults to false.
 ```

 Enter an existing container: